fran-scala/QuHack4IA_VQNN-track/README.md

 - `VQNN_nonlinear.ipynb`: Jupyter Notebook for nonlinear VQNN.
 - `VQNN_nonlinear.py`: Python script for nonlinear VQNN.

+### Model Selection
+Contains VQNN hyperaparameter tuning and the best model.

 ### Demo

 - `banner.txt`: Banner image in ASCII.
 - `demo.py`: A demo of COMPRESS BOT a chatbot able to predict the concrete compressive strength from given ingredients.

 ### Plots
 Contains various plots and visualizations.